5 Essential Points to be a Good OT Responsible

 Be attentive, proactive, and assess contextual risk

-A good OT responsible must ensure proper vulnerability management and have the ability to reduce risks in the face of potential breaches since acting after an attack would be too late.
-This includes:
+A good OT manager must ensure that vulnerability management is carried out correctly, and have the ability to reduce the risk of potential breaches, since acting after an attack would be too late.

-• Ensuring continuous backup of critical systems for recovery, as there is no guarantee that unauthorized access can be completely blocked.
+Finally, it is important to be vigilant and ensure continuous backup of critical systems to guarantee their recovery, as there is never a guarantee that unauthorized access can be completely blocked.

 Develop a strategy to reduce potential risks

-Given that most SOC analysts lack OT and operational skills, another essential characteristic to provide effective industrial cybersecurity solutions is to provide these teams with clear, precise, and user-friendly mitigation guides.
+Since most SOC analysts are lacking in OT skills and operational teams, another essential feature of providing effective industrial cybersecurity solutions is to give these teams clear, accurate and easy-to-use mitigation guidelines.

-These guides should be suitable for operational environments where downtime is not an option.
-The idea is that analysts and operational staff do not need to be cybersecurity experts to use the guides, while these tools must also be adaptable to each organization’s specific industrial environment.
+These guides should be appropriate for operational environments where downtime is not an option.
+The goal is for analysts and operational personnel to be able to use the guides without needing to be cybersecurity experts, while these tools should be adjustable to the specifics of each organization’s industrial environment.

-Mitigation guides should provide context to train operational and security teams to immediately reduce exposures and security vulnerabilities in the OT network.
-We must consider that simply applying patches may not be enough, or even possible, especially for inherited OT systems.
-Therefore, using mitigation guides strengthens the operational resilience of an industrial organization against cyber risks.
+Mitigation guides should provide context for training operational and security teams to immediately reduce OT network security exposures and vulnerabilities.
+We must keep in mind that simple patching may not be sufficient, or even possible, especially for legacy OT systems.
+Therefore, the use of mitigation guidelines strengthens the operational resilience of an industrial organization against cyber risks.

 Increase ROI in OT security investment

-Regardless of the OT security tools our organizations are already using, they should provide a comprehensive assessment of security controls.
-In other words, they should provide valuable, detailed, and efficient information while filtering out less useful solutions that would yield delayed results.
+Regardless of the OT security tools that our organizations are already using, they must provide a comprehensive assessment of security controls.
+In other words, they must provide valuable, detailed and efficient information, while filtering out the useful solutions from the rest that would yield more delayed results.

 Continued collaboration between IT and OT

-One of the biggest problems we face today is the lack of alignment between OT and IT teams.
-Considering that these teams need each other to work efficiently, a good OT responsible should act as a bridge between both teams, managing risk reduction and implementing timely and effective responses to security incidents.
+One of the main challenges today is the lack of alignment, or even total disconnect, between OT and IT teams.
+Since both depend on each other to operate efficiently, a good OT manager must play the role of liaison between the two, facilitating risk mitigation and ensuring fast and effective responses to security incidents.

-To develop effective collaboration, they need to work within a known context.
-Security teams need to understand the security risks that impact operations, the level of damage, and the pathways through which they occur.
-Furthermore, both the OT and IT teams must have the authority to make decisions and enjoy flexibility within the organization’s bureaucratic processes.
+In order to develop effective collaboration, they need to work within a known context.
+Security teams need to understand the security risks impacting operations, the level of damage and the pathways through which they act.
+In addition, both the OT and IT teams need to be empowered to make decisions and have flexibility within the organization’s bureaucratic processes.

-A good OT responsible should encourage coordination between the two teams, enabling them to benefit from a platform that allows transparent and effective collaboration.
-They should develop the ability to delegate tasks and monitor department progress.
-Organizations should consider the differences in existing workflows of the teams, enabling them to easily and effectively integrate OT security tools and processes, which will enhance collaboration among stakeholders.
+A good OT manager should encourage coordination of the two teams so that they benefit from a platform that allows them to collaborate transparently and effectively, develop the ability to delegate tasks and track departmental progress.
+Organizations should consider the differences in the teams’ existing workflows, allowing them to easily and effectively integrate OT security tools and processes, which will help improve collaboration between stakeholders.

 Leave a Reply